Chapter 9: Referrals and Resources

 The International Social Service provides telephone information and social work support for international parental child abduction and tracing cases.

-Phone 1300 657 843 or (02) 9267 0300 (NSW Office)
+Phone 1300 657 843

-Website www.iss.org.au
+Website iss.org.au

 LawAccess NSW